amupitan/git-tech-desc/README.md

 # How Git Works
 ## I. The history of version control and definition of Version control
 Software engineers have been faced with the issue of how best to efficiently and effectively share code since the advent of their profession.
-Engineers have tried sending code through email or uploading their code to a storage for everyone else to see but this became impractical as code size changes.
-[SOURCE youtube]In Linus Torvalds’ talk at Google, he talked about how it took a company three days to merge all the code from everyone and how everyone would have to stop working for those three days.
+Engineers have tried sending code through email or uploading their code to a storage for everyone else to see but this became impractical as code size changes [2].In Linus Torvalds’ talk at Google, he talked about how it took a company three days to merge all the code from everyone and how everyone would have to stop working for those three days.
 Even though this inconvenient method worked, it still came with its drawbacks.
 For example, once all the code was published, it was tiring to rollback to a previous version if an error was detected.
-Engineers would have to manually try to find out at what point that error was introduced to the code and then try to change the code back to its previous state if needed.
-This was obviously inconvenient and led to the creation of version control.
+Engineers would have to manually detect what point that error was introduced to the code and then change the code back to its previous state if needed.
+This was obviously inconvenient and led to the creation of version control [1].

-[SOURCE git-scm, about version control]Version control is a system that tracks the changes to a file, or set of files over time so it can be rollbacked to a previous version.
+Version control is a system that tracks the changes to a file, or set of files over time so it can be rollbacked to a previous version.
 Version control systems were created and used but eventually they all became commercial and none of them supported free software.
-[SOURCE anyone]This was a problem for the development of the Linux Operating system because it was a free software and couldn’t afford to pay for version control.
+This was a problem for the development of the Linux Operating system because it was a free software and couldn’t afford to pay for version control.

-[SOURCE ??]
-Fed up with then current systems, the developer of the Linux Kernel, Linus Torvalds, and his team wanted an alternative system to manage their project.
-Their criteria specified that saving revisions should take no more than three seconds.
+Fed up with then current systems, the developer of the Linux Kernel, Linus Torvalds, and his team wanted an alternative system to manage their project [2].
+Their criteria specified that saving revisions should take no more than three minutes.
 Furthermore, they took preceding systems such as Concurrent Version System (CVS) as examples of what not to make.
 Consequently, the control system they would create was designed as a distributed version control architecture.
-Their solution came to be called Git and has since grown into the most popular version control system amongst professional developers.
-Git is a version control system (VCS) for managing electronic files and collaboration that is characterized by its distributed revision control.
 Distributed revision control refers to copying an entire project including the history of all the changed rather than just copying the current version.
+Their solution came to be called Git and has since grown into the most popular version control system amongst developers.
+Git is a version control system (VCS) for managing electronic files and collaboration that is characterized by its distributed revision control design.

 ## II.
 Examples of version control systems
-The version control systems Concurrent Version System (CVS), Subversion, and Mercurial were all designed to address the same issue of revision management that Git solved.
-Each system is designed around a unique architecture that offers various advantages and disadvantages to the user.
+The version control systems Concurrent Version System (CVS), Subversion, and Mercurial were all designed to address the issues of revision management that were plaguing software engineers.
+The designs of of each system reveal the evolution of revision control leading to Git with each system offering various features and limitations to the users.

-First released in 1990, CVS is the most matured of the three management systems.
+CVS is the oldest of the three management systems, first released in 1990.
 The system was modeled around a client to server architecture, meaning that file changes are made on the user’s computer then stored on a central computer server.
-The centralized design is useful in providing a single source of project revisions that is commonly desirable for professional projects.
-Additionally, numerous bugs have been resolved through heavy usage over the years, resulting in a highly reliable software.
-However, the system was not designed with a modern project in mind and has since become antiquated.
-Regardless, CVS helped pioneer version control technology and served as a predecessor to newer software such as Subversion.
+Although the decentralized design differs significantly from Git, it is often desirable to have a single source of revision on professional projects.
+Nevertheless, the system has become antiquated for usage on modern projects.
+Regardless, CVS pioneered version control technology and inspired newer software such as Subversion.

-Initially released in 2000, Subversion was designed as a compatible successor to CVS and consequently gained wide acceptance with professional developers.
-Like CVS, Subversion applied the centralized client-to-server storage technique, providing the same single source benefits as CVS.
-Unlike its predecessor, Subversion was released as an open source software, meaning that anyone could view, utilize, or contribute to the program.
-Furthermore, this aspect of the system encourages continuous improvements to be added and gives transparency to its operation.
-Being a free to use software helped grow the popularity of Subversion among professional developers.
-In 2018, studies revealed the Subversion is the second most popular version control system among professional developers, behind Git [SOURCE stack-overflow] (Stack Overflow, 2018).
+Released in 2000, Subversion was a compatible successor to CVS.
+Like its predecessor, Subversion applies the centralized client-to-server storage technique and provides the same single source benefits.
+Unlike its predecessor, Subversion was released as an open source software, meaning anyone could view, utilize, or contribute to the program.
+This decision encourages continuous improvements to be made and gives operational transparency which is favored by many software engineers.
+Being a free software also helped grow the popularity of Subversion among professional developers.
+To included the same benefits, Git was designed to be free and open source like Subversion.

-Released in 2005, Mercurial varied significantly from preceding centralized software architectures such as CVS and Subversion to solve the issue of revision control.
-Instead of client to single server storage, Mercurial deploys the idea of distributed version control.
+Mercurial, released 2005, strayed from the centralized approaches of CVS and Subversion to address the issue of revision control.
+Instead of single server storage, Mercurial deploys the idea of distributed version control.
 This alternative design does not rely on a central server to store all the old copies of a file.
 Rather, the system creates copies of the files locally to store the full history of the project.
-The file can then be shared and collaborated on with others through third-party applications such as BitBucket or GitHub.
-The decentralized version control systems currently possess the majority of usage amongst professional developers because of the ability to make changes and keep revision control running while not connected to the centralized server.
-Git operates under a similar concept to Mercurial.
+The decentralized version control systems currently possess the majority usage amongst professional developers because of the ability to make changes and maintain revision control running while not connected to the centralized server.
+Git and Mercurial operate under the same design concepts.

 ## III.
 Comparison of the internal workings of some popular systems to Git
 Centralized version control systems addressed the majority of early issues that software engineers experienced while sharing or saving code.
 A central server housed the storage of the version history for each file.
 Users would maintain the latest version of the file on their computer and could change their local copy to any older version by downloading the information from the central server.